Richd0tcom/sys-ops-gym/README.md

 # sys-ops-gym
-A collection of scripts, musings from different DevOps/SysAdmin learning platforms
+A collection of different DevOps/SysAdmin scripts, musings from  learning platforms and projects